SarTho9/EchoGraphs/README.md

 Dataset
 -------
-refer to echonet, add link and description
+For training and evaluation we used the EchoNet dataset.
+For more information on the dataset please refer to

 Installation
 -------

 add required libraries

 pip install --user .